fxamacker/circlehash/README.md

 - circlehash64.go -- faster implementation used by Go 1.17 and newer versions.
 - circlehash64_test.go -- tests that verify digests with expected results for various input sizes using different seeds.
 Rather than port SMHasher and other test suites to Go, the C++ implementation is used for those additional tests.

-A more extensive and idiomatic API is being considered.
-However, currently exported CircleHash64 functions are unlikely to be affected.

-CircleHash64fx will replace CircleHash64f as the default CircleHash64.
-CircleHash64fx supports 128-bit seeds.
+CircleHash64fx will replace CircleHash64f as the default hash.
+CircleHash64fx supports 128-bit seeds and will include other improvements such as idiomatic and full-featured API.

 ## Release Policy